emirot/blog/blog/content/posts/check_broken_links.md

     - uses: gaurav-nelson/github-action-markdown-link-check@v1
 ```

 Tada!
-I now have a broken link checker, well does it work.
+I now have a broken link checker, well does it work?
 I've added a broken link in a .md file and the job failed looks good so far :)